-UI Setting Description Valid Range Default Value Status Enable or disable configuration file firmware version checking.
-This checks to make sure the configuration file is for the current firmware version or earlier.
-Enabled / Disabled Disabled Account Enter the remote system account name.
+UI Setting Description Valid Range Default Value Account Enter the remote system account name.
 1 to 31 characters N/A Password Enter the remote system account password.
 1 to 31 characters N/A Server IP Address Specify the IP address of the remote system.
 Valid IP address N/A File Name Specify the file name of the configuration file to restore from.
 N/A N/A